Kansas City Sexual Discrimination Lawyers

 - Settlements

-However, there are limitations on punitive damages for victims of sexual discrimination in Kansas City.
-According to Missouri law, punitive damages are limited to five times the net amount of the judgment awarded or $500,000, whichever amount is lower.
-However, the final amount can vary significantly based on the unique circumstances of each case.
+However, there are limitations on punitive damages.
+According to Missouri law, punitive damages are limited to five times the net amount of the judgment or $500,000, whichever amount is lower.
+The final amount can vary significantly based on the unique circumstances of each case.

-The amount awarded for emotional distress in sexual discrimination cases can be determined through testimony from the employee and their acquaintances regarding psychological injury, supported by evidence from medical professionals.
-In instances of intentional discrimination based on race, color, national origin or sex, compensatory and punitive damages may also be granted.
+The amount awarded for emotional distress can be determined through testimony from the employee and their acquaintances regarding psychological injury, supported by evidence from medical professionals.
+In instances of intentional discrimination, compensatory and punitive damages may also be granted.

 Various factors should be taken into consideration when choosing a lawyer for sexual discrimination in Kansas City.
 These include: